krapon/EPI-to-LC/grokking_problems.md

 From https://gist.github.com/tykurtz/3548a31f673588c05c89f9ca42067bc4
+See also https://github.com/dipjul/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions and https://github.com/Chanda-Abdul/Grokking-the-Coding-Interview-Patterns if some questions are not found in this list

 # GROKKING NOTES

 I liked the way Grokking the coding interview organized problems into learnable patterns.
 However, the course is expensive and the majority of the time the problems are copy-pasted from leetcode.
 As the explanations on leetcode are usually just as good, the course really boils down to being a glorified curated list of leetcode problems.